AmanKamani/react-topics/README.md

 > `Other Usecase:`
 useRef can also be used as a value holder(except DOM value).
 So, that it can be used even after component re-renders.
 For more details see `2-useRefAsValueHolder.tsx`

+### 8. Custom:
+Hooks are just a reusable code extracted into a function.
+So, we can also create the custom hooks.